apache/cloudstack-www/blog/2026-09-03-next-release-is-24/index.md

 removes a question that kept coming back, which is what a major version bump would even mean for CloudStack.

+>“We dropped the "4." because it stopped meaning anything years ago, not
+>because anything changed.
+CloudStack is a mature platform, this change signals
+>that.
+It has been running production clouds for more than 10 years and has
+>been an Apache Software Foundation project since 2013.
+It just works.
+That
+>stability is not a vendor promise, it is how the project is governed.”
+>
+>-Wido den Hollander, PMC Member, Apache CloudStack

 ## What you may need to check

 · If you have tooling, scripts or monitoring that parses the CloudStack version